Inciting ‘Everyday Magic’

 Interview with Yana Kasa

 The temptation to get lost in daily demands is something Semra Haksever knows well.
-The herbalist is part-time candle-maker and writer, but she insists she is a full-time witch.
+The herbalist is candle-maker and writer, she also insists she is a full-time witch.
 Her latest books are full of tailored spells and potions designed for everyday use which cater to those who sometimes get lost in the conundrum of daily demands.
 In Love Spells, she gives you incantations to use to attract a partner, and the recipes to oil blends to use to help mend a broken heart.
-In Everyday Magic Semera challenges the idea that magic and witchcraft needs to be complicated in order to work.
+In Everyday Magic Semra challenges the idea that magic and witchcraft needs to be complicated in order to work.
 Her spells focus on self-care, empowerment and sending out good vibes in order to become intuned with cosmic desires with common household objects being used to help.
 A small corner in your room could become the altar you use to practice magic often, or for the busy-bees doing it “on the move” is something Semra recommends and is herself familiar with.

 First and foremost, Haksever wants you to love yourself and improve your relationship with yourself and others in your life.
 You will not need a cauldron or a big pointy hat to participate.
 What Semra say you will need the most are a positive mindset and good intentions.

 A lot of the recipes and potions are self-care related and focus on empowerment, how have they helped you and how would you like for them to help others?

 SEMRA: I’m really glad that you see them as self-care related and empowering because that’s exactly how I intended the book to come out.
 I know it sounds so cliché but I really just wanted to help people be more comfortable with themselves.
 It’s so important to take a moment out of your day and just really focus on yourself.
 Do a ritual, do a spell and really look after yourself.
 I always carry a bunch of incense packs in my bag, so when I meet new people it’s like “Yep, you need one!
 Here have one of mine!”